IN THIS ARTICLE:

 If you, your family, or roommates notice that you are displaying one of these red flags, schedule an appointment with your doctor.
 Your doctor can check for any sleep-related breathing problems.

 Check out the American Academy of Sleep Medicine’s Sleep Education page for more information on snoring.

-Medical treatment facilities may offer specialized sleep clinics (or sleep centers), but they’re not covered under TRICARE so you’ll need a referral from your medical health professional to visit one.
+Medical Treatment Facilities may offer specialized sleep clinics (or sleep centers), but they’re not covered under TRICARE and you’ll need a doctor’s referral to visit one.